-We are a young organization, founded in 2015 by an Oakland parent who had already started multiple successful public schools in the city.
+We are a young organization, founded in 2015 by an Oakland parent who had already started and led several successful local and national public education organizations.
 We have grown since then, both as a team and an organization.
-The Oakland public education landscape has also shifted dramatically in the face of recurring deep-rooted challenges and new trauma caused by 2020’s global pandemic and national racial reckoning.
+Meanwhile, the Oakland public education landscape has shifted dramatically in the face of recurring deep-rooted challenges and new trauma caused by 2020’s global pandemic and national racial reckoning.
 The need to directly address the systemic racism that has contributed to inequitable racialized outcomes in our schools has never been clearer.
 The time is now.

 All families: An effective public education ecosystem considers all children and dedicates extra attention to those families longest impacted by systemic oppression and excluded from opportunity.

 Know that their children can realize: Families should have easy access to school quality measures, which should include academic and non-academic elements, and trust that any school will do right by their children.